cult-of-coders/meteor-tuts/source/index.md

 [Read more about how to link and fetch related collections in the guide.](`guide/links.md`)

-### Query Fetcher
+### Query

-This module is used for fetching the data graph server-side or client-side.
-There are many interesting about this but the general idea is that you can request only the data you need, for example:
+This module is used for creating and fetching the data graph server-side or client-side.
+There are many interesting facets about this but the general idea is that you can request only the data you need, for example:

 ```js